venkatshan707/venkat-shopping-cart/README.md

 # Angular - Shopping Cart Example

-In this project I have done simple shopping cart application with following functionalities
+In this Angular 4 project I have done simple shopping cart application with following functionalities

   1.User can able to add products to Cart